cysouw/diathesis/text/c08_infinitive.md

 ### [ N | – ] *lassen + Infinitiv* Reflexive impersonal + manner adverbial {#sec:infinitive-lassen-reflexive-intransitive}

 When used with intransitive verbs like *arbeiten* 'to work' [@next a], the construction *lassen + Infinitiv* leads to an impersonal construction removing the nominative subject [@next b].
 This construction obligatorily needs a reflexive pronoun and an adverbial phrase expressing an evaluation.
 The expected valency-simulating pronoun *es* is typically present, but it seems also possible to leave it out.
-The conditioning of the presence or absence of *es* needs more investigation [@kunze1996: 649].
+The conditioning of the presence or absence of *es* needs more investigation [cf. @kunze1996: 649].
 Semantically, this diatheses seems to add an epistemic notion of possibility to the meaning of the verb.

 ::: ex
 a.
 Ich arbeite zuhause.